jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 file.

 ## Major Changes
+### V. 0.7 &rarr; 0.8
+**Caution: This is the first version of the API that is compatible with the KMyMoney V. 5.2 format.**

+* Changes to support new file format (KMyMoney V. 5.2).

+* No support for file format from V. 5.1.x any more.

 ### V. 0.6 &rarr; 0.7
 **Caution: This is the last version of the API that is compatible with the KMyMoney V. 5.1.x format.**